MichaelCurrin/python-twitter-guide/docs/policies.md

 When you apply for a developer account, your motivation needs to cover a use-case which is compliant with the policies, otherwise you will not get your application approved.

 If you use your app for something not allowed by the Twitter policies or beyond what you applied for, your app can get blocked.

-If you get yourapplication approved and later need to extend your app, from say just searching to posting tweets or replying to users, you must request additional app permissions.
+If you get your application approved and later need to extend your app, from say just searching to posting tweets or replying to users, you must request additional app permissions.
 This will be similar to the initial application.

 ## App restrictions